-S/N Brief description of changes Effective date 01 First issue 01 Nov 2021 02 Second issue with minor updates (Version 1.1) 01 Nov 2021 03 Third issue with minor updates (Version 1.2) 01 Nov 2021
+S/N Brief description of changes Effective date 01 First issue 01 Nov 2021 02 Second issue with minor updates (Version 1.1) 01 Nov 2021

 The Building and Construction Authority ("BCA"), its agents, employees and subcontractors are not to be held liable for any claim or dispute arising out of or relating to the information provided in this document.
 Readers should seek professional advice if they need to assess how buildings could be designed for maintainability.
 BCA reserves the right to update this document periodically without prior notice.